yinpengji/scratchx/README.md

 When working on the websocket server, my first choice is using nodejs, while it's hard to find a workable bluetooth lib in node for connecting my BT04-A. So use the C# code since the bluetooth part has already working, and there's some good lib for websocket service.
 JSON is used for the command transfered between the ScratchX and the Arduino.

 # TODO:
-- The code need to be refined, of course ;)
 - Add a 9025 module to report the angle of the car.
 - Target is to use ipad contorl the car.
 Still need to find how to make the extention run from ipad.
+- The code need to be refined, of course ;)
+- Some features like automatically retry/restart connection once found the connection is closed.
+For both bluetooth and scratch extension.